softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 );
 ```

-By following this pattern your application will always work even when it starts up using a database server that has not yet been initialized.
-This pattern is called `infrastructure as code` because it treats your configuration as code, removes the human error factor from configuring your application, and tracks the history of the infrastructure changes through the same version control process that your code uses.
+By following this pattern, your application will always work even when it starts up using a database server that has not yet been initialized.
+This pattern is called `infrastructure as code` because it treats your configuration as code, removes the human error factor, and tracks the history of the infrastructure changes with the same version control process that your code uses.

 ## Table of Common SQL Commands